Adrian Smith (politician): 2014

 Smith won the Republican primary with 68% of the vote.
 He was reelected to a fifth term, defeating Democratic nominee Mark Sullivan a second time, 75%–25%.

 2016

 Smith was unopposed in the Republican primary and the general election.

 2018

 Smith was renominated with 66% of the vote.
 He was reelected to a seventh term, defeating Democratic nominee Paul Theobald 77%–23%.

 2020

-Smith won the Republican primary over four other candidates with 83% of the vote, and won the general election with 78% of the vote over Democratic nominee Mark Elworth, a marijuana legalization activist.
+Smith won the Republican primary over four other candidates with 83% of the vote, and won the general election with 79% of the vote over Democratic nominee Mark Elworth Jr., a marijuana legalization activist.